Dance Evaluation Form

 Technique: The Foundation

 Watch for proper alignment, clean lines, and controlled execution.
 Are turns centered and spotted correctly?
 Do leaps show height and extension?
-Footwork should be precise—shuffled landings or sickled feet indicate technical gaps.
-The best dancers make difficult movements look effortless through body control and strength.
+Footwork should be precise.
+Shuffled landings or sickled feet indicate technical gaps.
+Strong dancers make difficult movements look natural and unforced through body control and targeted strength work.

 Different styles emphasize different technical elements.
 Ballet demands turnout and pointe work.
 Hip hop requires isolation and groove.
 Contemporary blends release technique with classical lines.
 Adjust your technical expectations to match the style being performed.